anoma/anoma-blog-writing-guide/README.md

 # anoma-blog-writing-guide

+## tl:dr
-Welcome to the _Comprehensive guide to writing blogposts_ for the anoma blog.
+- Welcome to the _Comprehensive guide to writing blogposts_ for the anoma blog.
+- In this post we'll reveiw how to write a blogpost for the anoma blog.
+- We reveiw what blogposts are, types of blogposts and discuss how they differ from formal communciation.
+- Methods, steps to succuss, and navigating the blogpost writing process are explained in detail.

 # Table of Contents (TOC)
 * [Table of Contents (TOC)](#table-of-contents-(toc))